kamineny/Getting-and-Cleaning-Data/Programming-Assignment/README.md

 Repo for Getting and Cleaning Data Course Prog Assignment

-This file describes how run_analysis.R script functions:
+This file describes how to run the run_analysis.R script:

 1.Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip